CosmOS-Creators/docs/sites/howTo/setupReferenceProject/stmIde/logger.rst

 New serial port connection creation
 ----------------------------------------

 #.
-First of all we open the STM32 Cube IDE and on the bottom right side we click on the down arrow next to the **New console** icon and we choose command shell console.
+First of all we open the STM32 Cube IDE and on the bottom right side we expand the :menuselection:`Window+ icon (New console)` option and select :menuselection:`command shell console`.
     .. image:: ../../../../images/logger/command_shell.png
         :alt: Command shell opening
 #.
 New window will show up with the name *Select remote connection*.
 Now we have to create new connection name and therefore we click on the **New** button next to the select connection.